zongruxie4/component-library/README.md

 - `storage_uri`: Location to use for mlflow storage for the hyperparameter optimization (hpo) stage.
 This should be the same value used as `storage_uri` in each experiment config file during optimization (see above).

-- `benchmark_name`: string to used to name resulting csv file
+- `benchmark_name`: string to be used to name resulting csv file